mconlon17/vivo-pump/uf_examples/publications/README.md

 1. publish_columns_filter.py -- results in the columns needed for the publisher update
 1. unique_name_filter.py -- remove duplicate publisher names
 1. match_publishers.py -- matches publishers in source to publishers in VIVO.
 Matches are discarded.
-Only new publishers make it through the filter.
+Only new publishers make it through the filter
+1. journal_columns_filter.py -- columns needed to manage journals
+1. unique_issn_filter.py -- remove duplicate issn
+1. match_journals.py -- match the journals in the source to the journals in VIVO

 ## Handlers